 McHenry County administers this control measure in our township.
 All construction site storm water runoff issues or problems are referred to the county.

 McHenry Township Road District helps control Post-Construction Runoff by performing street sweeping in the spring and fall and on an “as needed basis”.

 Our road salt is stored in our salt dome, thus minimizing its exposure to potential runoff.
 While we do use road salt to melt ice and snow from the roads during the winter months, we also incorporate the use of a liquid deicer called “super-mix”.
 The use of super-mix allows us to use less salt while still achieving clear roads.
-Another option the Road District is looking into is the use of treated salt.
-We may implement this in the upcoming winter season and if applied could reduce the amount of salt by 25%-30%.
-Less salt use is environmentally friendly.

 All McHenry Township Road District employees attend a training program every year on best management practices for storm water pollution prevention.
 Our trucks are calibrated before the start of the winter season to prevent the overuse of salt.

 McHenry Township Road District employs two state licensed employees to ensure chemicals and fertilizers are stored and used in the most responsible way.